lesleyxyz/firewalla-tools/README.md

 7) Enter the IP address of your box
 8) Create a new key pair: Yes (or no if you want to generate or reuse your own)
 9) Done!
 Now you will only need the `etp.private.pem` & `etp.public.pem` files to use with [node-scraper](https://github.com/lesleyxyz/node-scraper)
+10) An ETP_TOKEN will also be printed out if you want to use it with `create-fireguard-token`

 ## create-fireguard-token
 ```bash